Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/krzywinski-similarity-numbers-in-python/README.md

         similar[ix] = values[0]
 ```

-When the enumeration takes place, we treat the group of digits from each position within our irrationals a tuple called *values*.
-In order to check that these digits are all the same, we collapse them into a set, which removes duplicates, and check if we're left with only one unique value.
+When the enumeration takes place, we treat the group of digits from each position within our irrationals as a tuple called *values*.
+In order to check that these digits are all the same, we collapse them into a set, which removes duplicates, and check whether we're left with only one unique value.

 Now we can print our results as a clean sentence...